Vast Destruction, 39 Dead In Mexico After Acapulco Hurricane - UrduPoint

 Vast Destruction, 39 Dead In Mexico After Acapulco Hurricane

-Acapulco, (APP - UrduPoint / Pakistan Point News - 29th Oct, 2023) Acapulco was struggling Saturday to recover from an extraordinarily powerful hurricane which claimed 39 lives and provoked widespread power, water and telephone outages.
+Acapulco, (APP - UrduPoint / Pakistan Point News - 29th Oct, 2023) Acapulco was struggling Saturday to recover from the extraordinarily powerful Hurricane Otis, which claimed 39 lives and provoked widespread power, water and telephone outages.

+The picturesque Mexican tourist haunt, which once lured Hollywood stars like Elizabeth Taylor and Elvis Presley, had never experienced a Category 5 hurricane like Otis, which roared ashore Wednesday and made local landmarks built over decades look like they had been bombed.

+A lack of phone signal has left survivors desperate to communicate with loved ones.
+Some 200,000 homes were damaged, with several restaurants and businesses in ruins.

-A security force of some 10,000 has been deployed across the area after reports that supermarkets had been looted, the authorities said.
+A security force of some 17,000 has been deployed across the area after reports that supermarkets had been looted, authorities said.

 Additionally, the Mexican army and navy have established an air bridge "to accelerate the distribution of humanitarian aid," a government statement said.